Blosc/python-blosc/ANNOUNCE.rst

 =============================
-Announcing python-blosc 1.8.2
+Announcing python-blosc 1.8.3
 =============================

 What is new?
 ============

-This is a maintenance release mainly improving the AVX2 detection mechanism.
+This is a quick release to fix a missing pyproject.toml that prevented to install the skbuild dependency.
-Now, the Python extension is generated via the scikit-build library, which uses cmake behind the scenes, making the AVX2 detection process more solid.
-Fixes
-#203 and #209.
-Thanks to Matt McCormick.

 Also, sources for C-Blosc v1.17.2 have been included.

 For more info, you can have a look at the release notes in: